-Disability pension: The pension is equal to 20% of the insured's average monthly earnings in the last 3 or 5 years (whichever amount is greater) plus 1.33% of average monthly earnings for each 12-month period of coverage beyond 180 months, up to 80%.
-For each year that a claim is made before the normal retirement age, the insured is credited with a 6-month coverage period.
+Disability pension: The pension is 20% of the insured's average monthly earnings in the last three or five years (whichever is greater) plus 1.33% of average monthly earnings for each 12-month period of coverage beyond 180 months, up to 80%.
+For each year that a claim is made before the normal retirement age, the insured is credited with a six-month coverage period.

-The maximum monthly earnings for benefit calculation purposes are 70,000 ouguiyas.
+The maximum monthly earnings used to calculate benefits are 70,000 ouguiyas.